elektrofuzzis/ftExtender/README.md

 You could use the ftExtender in your Arduino or Raspberry Pi projects, too.

 The wiki https://github.com/elektrofuzzis/ftExtender/wiki describes usage and reprodution of the ftExtender.
 The ftExtender is available as a ready-made system, too.
-Please contact ft-extender@gundermann.org.
+Please visit: https://gundermann-software.de/shop

 This is a community project of www.ftcommunity.de.